emgiles/Orthologs-OrthoMCL/README.md

 Extract the sequences.
 Must have previously installed and activated cdbtools.

+See R script for making Venn diagrams and Upset plots for downstream processing

 ```ExtractSeq.sh -o orthogroups named_groups_1.5_scos.txt goodProteins.fasta```

 This will create a folder called orthogroups.
 There should be n files each containing y sequences where n is the number of SCOs recovered and y is the number of species compared.
 The sequences of each orthogroup can then be aligned individually and a tree can be generated individually.
 The best species tree can then be selected.
 This can be done in ASTRAL, BEAST, IQTREE.